mattsrc/opentx-lua-rssi-histogram/README.md

 # opentx-lua-rssi-histogram

 LUA telemetry script for OpenTX that provides an RSSI histogram.
 It can be customized to show other status information as well.
-Tested and used on a QX7 and X9D with Open TX 2.2
+Tested and used on a QX7 and X9D with Open TX 2.2 for hundreds of flights.

-## Getting Started
+## Quick Start

     * Copy the script SCRIPTS/TELEMETRY/widget.lua to SCRIPTS/TELEMETRY/ on
       your SD card